 Colorado’s Prescription Drug Affordability Board (PDAB), established under Senate Bill 21-175, is a Type-1 Board within the Division of Insurance that will have the authority to review prescription drug costs and evaluate their impact on Coloradans.
-The Board may then recommend ways to address those costs and set an upper payment limit for certain drugs.
-The Board will appoint a multi-stakeholder Advisory Council to provide input to the Board to ensure its work is transparent and informed by a variety of stakeholders.
+The Board may then recommend ways to address those costs and may set an upper payment limit for certain drugs.
+The Board has appointed a multi-stakeholder Advisory Council to provide input to the Board to ensure its work is informed by a variety of stakeholders.

-- Collect and evaluate data on prescription drug costs to identify drugs that may be subject to an affordability review.
+- Identify drugs that may be subject to an affordability review;

 - Make policy recommendations to the General Assembly.

 - PDAB Materials

 The Governor appointed the following Prescription Drug Affordability Board Members on September 27, 2021:

 - Sami Diab, MD of Greenwood Village, Colorado

 - Amarylis “Amy” Gutierrez, PharmD of Aurora, Colorado